sitepilot/dockerpilot/README.md

 Dockerpilot will start and configure a HaProxy container which will redirect traffic to the right application based on the application domain name.

 #### dp mysql:(start|stop)
-Dockerpilot will start a MySQL server on the master node.
+Dockerpilot will start a MySQL server on the manager node.

 #### dp mail:(start|stop)
-Dockerpilot will start a mail relay server so that your apps can send e-mail through for example Mailgun.
+Dockerpilot will start a mail relay server so that your apps can send email through, for example, Mailgun.

 #### dp adminer:(start|stop)
 Dockerpilot will start a simple database management app (Adminer).